 (Cal.
 Code Regs., tit.
 2, § 60860, subd. (b).
 In considering whether to approve a slate, the first eight members are required to determine whether the slate as a whole ensures that the Redistricting Commission reflects the diversity of California and that it includes members having the relevant analytical skills.
 (Id., § 60860, subd. (f).)
 Whenever a slate is created or modified by a Commission member, specific formulas or ratios are prohibited.
 (Id.)
 The first slate of six candidates that is approved by at least five of the first eight members as required by section 8252(g) are seated as the final six Commissioners.
 (Cal.
 Code Regs., tit.
 2, § 60860, subd. (g).)

-1 Thus, the first eight members are never required to judge an individual applicant on the basis of

-2 his or her race, ethnicity, or gender.
-Rather, they are required to consider, as one factor, whether

-3 a particular slate of six applicants, when added to the existing eight members of the Redistricting

-4 Commission, reflects the diversity of the State as required by article XXI, section 2 of the Commission, reflects the diversity of the State as required by article XXI, section 2 of the

-5 California Constitution.
-As Section 8252(g) does not grant preferential treatment to any

-6 particular race, ethnicity, or gunder and does not discriminate against any individual on the basis

-7 of his or her race, ethnicity, or gender, it does not violate article I, section 31 on its face.

-8 CONCLUSION ·

-9 For the foregoing reasons, defendants request that the court sustain the demurter, vithout

-10 leave to amend.

-11 Dated: December 16, 2011 Respectfully Submitted,

-12 Kamala D. Harris . •

-13

-14 ral -

-.
-15 D: 10 P. 01

-16 DANIEL J. POWELL

-17 Attorneys for State of California and d the

-18 ' Commission

-19 SA2011102775

-20

-21 22 · · •

-23

-24

-25

-26

-27 ·

-28
+Thus, the first eight members are never required to eliminate or seat an individual applicant on the basis of his or her race, ethnicity, or gender.
+Rather, they are required to consider, as one factor, whether a particular slate of six applicants, when added to the existing eight members of the Redistricting Commission, reflects the diversity of the State as required by article XXI, section 2 of the California Constitution.
+As Section 8252(g) does not grant preferential treatment to any particular race, ethnicity, or gender and does not discriminate against any individual on the basis of his or her race, ethnicity, or gender, it does not violate article I, section 31 on its face.